Leading the Way

 Mrs. Vie Sandifer became the second President and continued addressing the needs of the small, rural community that bordered the state capital.
 With a great love of gardening, she initiated the "Yard of the Month" program under the Conservation Department in 1962.
 The purpose of this project was to feature the growing of botanicals in yards within a five mile radius from the Lexington Courthouse.
 The general public could view the yard's trees, shrubs, flowers, and garden features and note the growth habit, water needs, and sun exposures.
 The viewer could determine if the plant would be suitable in their landscape.
 The selected recipient was given a certificate of award and their name/address/features were printed in the local newspaper's community column.

 These objectives remain intact today.
-Because of the popularity of this project, it the only project that has continued since 1962.
+Because of the popularity of this project, the project that has continued since 1962.
 Mrs. Sandifer continues to be a sustaining charter member of the club.
+The Environment Community Service Program now awards a Yard of the Season to deserving residents.